 There was initially little definitive information about the CM-32 available.
-Some reports suggested that Taiwan will build the vehicles within the country, under license from a foreign developer.
+Some reports suggested that Taiwan would build the vehicles within the country, under license from a foreign developer.
 This is probably an 8x8 version of the Timoney Mk8, known as the CM31 in Taiwan.
 In 2001 it was announced this Irish company had won the competition to supply an 8x8.
 Pressure was applied by the US to have this decision overturned in favor of the Stryker, though it seems this efforts was unsuccessful.
-Other reports suggest that the vehicle will be both indigenously designed and built entirely by Taiwan.
+Other reports suggest that the vehicle would be both indigenously designed and built entirely by Taiwan.

 In a military reform plan that was completed in 2001, Taiwan's military cut troop numbers but increased their mobility and firepower.
 This marked an end to the debate in the army over whether the next generation of armored vehicles should be tracked or wheeled.
 The choice suggests that mobility was given top priority.
 The first model, which is similar in design to the French-made Piranha armoured vehicle, was completed in February 2004.
-Mass production of the new vehicle, which will not begin until it passes tactical evaluation, is slated for 2007.
+Mass production of the new vehicle, which would not begin until it passes tactical evaluation, is slated for 2007.
 The new vehicles would replace some 700 M-41 tanks, while M48-Hs and M60-A3s would remain the backbone of the army's tank force.
 The procurement project could cost the army up to 36 billion Taiwan dollars (1.05 billion US).
 Estimated to cost NT$65 million each, the military claimed it is about one-quarter of the price of the Stryker.

 The eight-wheeled vehicle, specially designed for the challenges presented by Taiwan's demanding local environment, represents a breakthrough for the military which previously had to buy more expensive foreign equipment.
-The military rolled out three prototypes of the eight-wheeled vehicle 11 January 2005 at a ceremony at the Ordinance Readiness Development Center in Nantou, where the vehicle will be mass-produced beginning in 2007.
-The ORDC had the capacity itself to produce 30 of the armored vehicles a year, although the private sector may be tapped to help since the military projected it will receive requests for up to 1,400 carriers.
+The military rolled out three prototypes of the eight-wheeled vehicle 11 January 2005 at a ceremony at the Ordinance Readiness Development Center in Nantou, where the vehicle would be mass-produced beginning in 2007.
+The ORDC had the capacity itself to produce 30 of the armored vehicles a year, although the private sector may be tapped to help since the military projected it would receive requests for up to 1,400 carriers.

 The military planned a new army's characteristics with the armored vehicles which achieve high speed.
 The duty and the role of the main island three regiments' armored infantry brigades and the motorized infantry brigade are synthesised into the armored infantry.
 At present eight regiments, organic parts of the 298th brigade, carried on the experiment to arrange the attire.
 Initial plans are for the combat tank, the firepower support battalion, the support battalion -- each one adds on two machine to make up by the firepower and the speed the insufficiency of military strength.

-The Cloud Leopard armor vehicle is approximately seven meters long, with a weight approximately of about twenty tons.
+The Clouded Leopard armor vehicle is approximately seven meters long, with a weight approximately of about twenty tons.
 The development initial period met many bottlenecks.
 The armor is partial, with the plan that it can block 7.62 mmm armor piercering munitions.
 The Academia Sinica material researchers developed a primary material that is not really ideal, thought it blocks 12.7 mm bullets.

 According to a report in early 2005, the Army initially planned to purchase 852 eight-wheeled armored vehicles of the IFV type (equipped with a turret of 25 mm or more).
 If other derivative types are added, the total demand may exceed 1400.
-Of the 852 new eight-wheeled IFV models, 3/4 will be deployed in the Army's three mechanized infantry brigades (combined from the original brigade and the Motohua infantry brigade) and the Keelung Brigade and the Light Sea Brigade, which will be responsible for defending the rest.
+Of the 852 new eight-wheeled IFV models, 3/4 would be deployed in the Army's three mechanized infantry brigades (combined from the original brigade and the Motohua infantry brigade) and the Keelung Brigade and the Light Sea Brigade, which would be responsible for defending the rest.
 It is deployed in the armored gendarmerie battalion and the air force anti-street force responsible for defending Taipei City; the original main equipment of these units is the CM-21 tracked armored personnel carrier and the V-150 wheeled armored vehicle, which have been used for more than 20 years.
-The V-150 will be the top priority, and the newer CM-21 will be replaced by budget.
+The V-150 would be the top priority, and the newer CM-21 would be replaced by budget.
 In addition, the Marine Corps also has the need for 100 eight-wheeled assault vehicles to replace the old M-41 light tanks.

-After a small amount of production in the initial stage of the Bingjing Center in 2007, the production of the cloud leopard was scheduled to increase significantly from 2009.
-According to the report at the end of July 2011, the cloud leopard armored vehicle (APC type) had been officially put into mass production.
+After a small amount of production in the initial stage of the Bingjing Center in 2007, the production of the Clouded leopard was scheduled to increase significantly from 2009.
+According to the report at the end of July 2011, the Clouded leopard armored vehicle (APC type) had been officially put into mass production.
 The Taiwan Army has received 23 vehicles at this time, of which 5 are left in the Army Infantry School and 18 are ready to be assigned to the combat reserve unit.
 From 2011 to 2014, it was produced at a rate of more than 100 vehicles per year, and all production plans were completed in 2014.
 At the end of 2014, it was intended to produce 368 vehicles the APC type equipped with a 40-mm grenade machine gun.

-The production of clouded leopard reached 625 units.
+The production of Clouded Leopard reached 625 units.
 The first 250 units were supplied by private manufacturers and delivered to the whole center for assembly.
 The remaining 375 units were completely commissioned by private manufacturers with a total budget of NT$51.6 billion (originally scheduled for 2006-2014) carried out).
 In addition to manufacturing, the maintenance and upgrade of the entire life cycle of Yunbao is also intended to be undertaken by private manufacturers, which can reduce the cost of life, reduce the pressure on the military and increase the energy of national technology.